Multilingual content retrieval and answer generation

 A Coveo Machine Learning (Coveo ML) model that uses a text encoder to process language can be configured to support multiple languages.
 Currently, this applies to the following Coveo Machine Learning (Coveo ML) models:

 By default, these models use an English-only text encoder, and therefore support processing and retrieving only English content.
-However, Coveo offers beta support for all of the other index-supported languages.
+However, Coveo offers beta support for all the other index-supported languages.

 |

 Coveo offers beta support for languages other than English.
-This means that languages other than English are not fully tested or supported by Coveo and performance may vary. |
+This means that languages other than English aren’t fully tested or supported by Coveo and performance may vary. |

 Multilingual configuration overview